Selected Resources for Teaching Our Children the Fruit of the Spirit

 3. Learning to Speak Life

 Carlie Kercheval’s Learning to Speak Life is a 9-week family bible study geared toward the 3 to 9-year-old crowd.
-Chock full of family discussions, stories, and silly sayings, role playing, and prayers, it seems to me a pretty thorough and applicable study of the fruit of the spirit in our children’s life.
+Chock full of family discussions, stories, silly sayings, role-playing, and prayers, it seems to be a pretty thorough and applicable study of the fruit of the spirit in our children’s life.
+It’s important to incorporate family studies together.

 Leigh Ann Dutton from Intentional by Grace offers a fruit of the spirit curriculum, especially for toddlers.
 It comprises of loads of printable and arts and craft ideas to help your child connect the dots between personal faith in God and their beautiful lives.
 There are 18 theme-based lessons with letters, numbers, and shapes covered, as well as a memory verse.
 This is the one affiliate link in this post, and if you’d like to support this podcast and you feel that this tot curriculum would suit your family, your purchase would be helpful.
 Cost for the curriculum is $14.00 (the price of a few coffees!)